-Founded by Oskar Guyton and Dr. Robert S. Gold in 2002, DCBA helps medical facilities achieve an accurate representation of their patients’ illnesses and procedures through documentation in the medical record.
+Founded by Dr. Robert S. Gold in 2002, DCBA helps medical facilities achieve an accurate representation of their patients’ illnesses and procedures through documentation in the medical record.
 Dr. Gold gained inspiration for his educational methods through years of experience as a physician and as a healthcare consultant.
 Dr. Gold has shared his extensive knowledge and educational methodology with the other consulting physicians, nurses and coders of DCBA.
-They have helped over 100 hospitals institute successful clinical documentation improvement programs as well as having pointed out opportunities for education in documentation and coding practices found during medical record audits, both in the inpatient and outpatient arenas.
+They have helped many hospitals institute successful clinical documentation improvement programs as well as having pointed out opportunities for education in documentation and coding practices found during medical record audits, both in the inpatient and outpatient arenas.

 - Daniel Catalano, MD, FACOG

 - Paul Dickson, MD, CCS

 - Timothy R. Schulte, MD